The Lancet Diabetes & Endocrinology Commission on type 1 diabetes

 The Lancet Diabetes & Endocrinology Commission on Type 1 Diabetes receives funding from Breakthrough T1D and the World Diabetes Foundation, as well as overall coordination support from the Swiss Agency for Development and Cooperation.

-- A comprehensive and pragmatic global plan to improve the quality of life and care of people with type 1 diabetes - T1D International meeting, 'Type 1 Diabetes – Advancing a Global Road Map for Improved and Integrated Care in Low-Resource Settings'
+Side event discussing a comprehensive and pragmatic global plan to improve the quality of life and care of people with T1D, held during the pre-conference day of the 'Type 1 Diabetes – Advancing a Global Road Map for Improved and Integrated Care in Low-Resource Settings' international meeting on 4 February 2025.

 David Beran